-There are four types of licences and one exemption.
+There are four types of import/export licences under the Act.

 - Ozone Depleting Substances/Synthetic Greenhouse Gas equipment licences: (EQPL) used to import equipment that contains ozone depleting substances or synthetic greenhouse gasses, including airconditioning and refrigeration equipment that contain a hydrofluorocarbon (HFC) or hydrochlorofluorocarbon (HCFC).

-- Controlled substances licences: used to import (in bulk), export and manufacture hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and/or sulfur hexafluoride (SF6), known as SGGs (synthetic greenhouse gases), hydrochlorofluorocarbons (HCFCs) and methyl bromide.
+- Controlled substances licences: used to import (in bulk), export and manufacture hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and/or sulfur hexafluoride (SF6), (known as synthetic greenhouse gases), hydrochlorofluorocarbons (HCFCs) and methyl bromide.

 - Essential uses licences: Since 1996 the Act has prohibited the import, export and manufacture of CFCs, halons, CH3CCl3(Methyl chloroform), CCl4(Carbon tetrachloride), and BCMs without an essential uses licence.
 Such licences are only granted for a strictly limited range of essential uses approved by the parties to the Montreal Protocol.